intel-analytics/ipex-llm/python/llm/scripts/README.md

 ### Sample outputs

-* An example output on a Linux Desktop equipped with i9 13-Gen Intel Core CPU and Intel(R) Arc(TM) A770 GPU looks like below.
+* An example output on a Linux Desktop equipped with i9 13900K Intel Core CPU and Intel(R) Arc(TM) A770 GPU looks like below.

 ```
 -----------------------------------------------------------------
-PYTHON_VERSION=3.9.18
+PYTHON_VERSION=3.9.19
 -----------------------------------------------------------------
-transformers=4.37.0
+transformers=4.31.0
 -----------------------------------------------------------------
 torch=2.1.0a0+cxx11.abi
 -----------------------------------------------------------------
-IPEX Version: 2.5.0b20240219
+ipex-llm Version: 2.1.0b20240327
 -----------------------------------------------------------------
 ipex=2.1.10+xpu
 -----------------------------------------------------------------